Are you worried your bearded dragon isn’t getting enough water?

-You need to know specifically how to hydrate a bearded dragon.
+You need to know how to hydrate a bearded dragon.

-Bearded dragons are hydrated in similar ways to how they get water in their natural desert habitat.
+Bearded dragons are hydrated similarly to how they get water in their natural desert habitat.
 Beardies can drink small amounts of water and ingest moisture with their food.

 Read on for more details on how to help keep your bearded dragon hydrated.

 2 Ways To Hydrate A Bearded Dragon

 In this section, we’ll look at the three main ways to hydrate your bearded dragon.

 It’s best to use all three methods regularly to keep your bearded dragon as healthy as possible.

 The first thing you should always have in your bearded dragon’s enclosure is a shallow water dish.